igabriel85/DICE-Monitoring/src/README.md

 `DELETE` `/v1/overlord/core/es/<hostFQDN>`

-Stops the ElasticSearch instance on a given host and removes all configuration data from DMON.
+Stops the ElasticSearch (es) instance on a given host and removes all configuration data from DMON.

 ***